-Welcome to Economics on SchoolhouseTeachers.com
+Welcome to Economics on SchoolhouseTeachers.com!

 1. Understand the economic and financial times in which they lived.
 An example: How bad was the Great Depression, what was its worldwide impact, and what did it teach the economists who lived through it?

 3. To find out about their major works and the contributions they made.
-(Who made the list of twelve for applying economics principles to political behavior?)

 4. To learn the foundations of economics through a historical perspective.
 For instance, what did the Corn Laws do to grocery prices and the poor in a country that’s a bad place to grow corn in the first place?

-Economic textbooks are typically full of jargon that don’t make intuitive sense.
+Economic textbooks are typically full of jargon that doesn’t make intuitive sense.
 (You’re tempted to wonder: Are Pigou Taxes a penalty on people who let their hogs run free?
 Is the Laffer Curve a funny bend in the road?)
 Yet, if you’ll join us for The History of Economics, you’ll find that they make perfect sense when we meet the great minds and historical events behind the jargon—and give us greater understanding of our modern economy.

 I hope you learn and enjoy!